LazurasLong/TaoSource/README.md

 # Public Interface:

 ## 1. Odicforcesounds pages and menus tabs
-- Done.
+- Work in progress
 ## 2. Registration and Login system.
 - New tab menu to login / register
 ## 3. Brands Competition Status menu tab
-- Statistic with the list of brands which have more approved actions above the others. (ads exposition, free publicity and promotion)
+- Statistic with the list of brands which have more approved actions above the others. (ads exposition, free publicity and brand promotion)
 ## 4. Abuse reported Videos (public)
 - List of users who are blocked and made a video against all concepts of this challenge.
 - If a user cares about privacy, then a user shall care his behaviors.
-###### Because application sometimes open without our concern, or if a child create a video, the content need to be approved
+###### Because application sometimes open without our concern, the content need to be approved or a lock system must be applyed to open application.
 ## 5. Solo / no brand - Public User List
 - User start with no public exposition.
 - If the user desire to make it public, is possible.
 For Social / Political proposes.